 Through Express Entry, Canadian employers gain the advantage of being able to fill open positions more quickly than previously.

 There are three federal economic immigration programs processed through the Express Entry system:

 If your intended employee has work experience in a skilled occupation, as determined by the National Occupational Classification (NOC) system, and you have not been able to fill an open job position locally, you, as a Canadian employer, may be able to hire him or her through Express Entry under the Federal Skilled Worker Class.

-If you have been employing foreign workers on a temporary basis and wish

-    to offer them full-time employment, they may qualify for Canadian

-    immigration under the Canadian Experience Class.
+If you have been employing foreign workers on a temporary basis and wish to offer them full-time employment, they may qualify for Canadian immigration under the Canadian Experience Class.

-    Hiring foreign workers on Temporary Work Permits is undoubtedly the

-    fastest option.
-We're talking weeks, maybe even days, between the time

-    you make the job offer and the time your workers can be in Canada,

-    working for you.
-However, in order to hire temporary foreign workers,
+Hiring foreign workers on a Temporary Work Permit is undoubtedly the fastest option in most instances.
+We're talking weeks, maybe even days, between the time you make the job offer and the time your workers can be in Canada working for you.
+Employers can hire internationally through either the Temporary Foreign Worker Program or the International Mobility Program.

-    you may need to prove to HRSDC that unsuccessful efforts were made to

-    hire Canadian citizens or Permanent Residents for the positions in

-    question.

 Please complete this short form to submit your work permit query directly to our specialists.
 We will respond immediately with an evaluation of your needs.